oobabooga/text-generation-webui/README.md

 * There is no need to run any of those scripts as admin/root.
 * If you need to move your installation folder, you will need to delete `installer_files` and install again, as some links will be broken.
 So choose a good location for your `text-generation-webui` folder before installing.
 * Additional instructions for WSL and AMD users can be found here: [Instructions](https://github.com/oobabooga/text-generation-webui/blob/one-click/docs/new/Installation%20Instructions.md).
 * The installer has been tested mostly on NVIDIA GPUs.
 If you can find a way to improve it for your AMD/Intel Arc/Mac Metal GPU, you are highly encouraged to submit a PR to this repository.
+The main file to be edited is `one_click.py`.

 ### Manual installation using Conda